projecttacoma/measure-repository/README.md

 ## Usage

-### Overall Usage

-Once you have things installed and setup in the `frontend` and `backend` directories, you can run the following in the root directory:
+Once you have the necessary dependencies installed in the `frontend` and `backend` directories, you can run the following in the root directory:

 To start the the frontend application and backend server in parallel: